 The Company's recoveries on overdue and written-down loans depend primarily on the effectiveness of legal debt collection systems, including laws regarding debt collection, debt restructuring and personal bankruptcy, in Sweden, Norway and Finland.
 There is a risk that the Company's ability to collect on overdue loans will be adversely affected by changes in debt collection laws or bankruptcy laws if, for example, the enforcement process gets more complicated or other creditors are granted priority over the Company in restructurings or bankruptcies.
 The degree to which the aforementioned legislation changes may affect the Company is uncertain and presents a highly significant risk to the Company's cost levels and results of operations.
-For example, in Finland and Norway, debt collection fees were significantly reduced in 2020 which has affected debt collectors and may in turn impact the value of and the profitability of collecting the Company's defaulted debt.
+For example, in Norway and Finland, debt collection fees were significantly reduced in 2020 which has affected debt collectors and may in turn impact the value of and the profitability of collecting the Company's defaulted debt.
 Further, an expert group proposed a new Norwegian debt collection act in 2020.
-The Norwegian government is currently considering the proposal and is preparing a draft bill.
-The current government programme of Finland includes a goal to act efficiently to reduce over-indebtedness and problems connected to it, pursuant to which the Finnish government has drafted some significant legislative amendments in 2021, among which are measures to limit household indebtedness, introduction of a positive credit register, and shortening of the retention period of bad credit records.
-The Government Proposals on the positive credit register and limitations of household indebtedness are scheduled to be presented before Parliament from January 2022 onwards.
-Moreover, the government is taking steps to strengthen the authorities' prerequisites to intervene with collection activity that is contrary to the law or good creditor practice.
-The government is investigating amendments to be made to the laws on the adjustment of the debts of a private individual, restructuring of enterprises as well as debt enforcement, with their goal being, on one hand, to improve the extent of procedures, and the other, to increase the consumer's protected income in recovery proceedings at least to the level of the guaranteed pension.
+The Norwegian government is still considering the proposal and is preparing a draft bill.